Utah Wage Garnishment Laws

 What a Garnishment Reply Cannot Do

 Utah draws a sharp line around what counts as a valid objection.
-A debtor who simply cannot afford the withholding has no hardship defense in a garnishment reply; financial difficulty alone is not one of the recognized grounds.
-A Reply and Request for Hearing has to rest on something the rule recognizes: that the writ was issued improperly, that the garnishee’s calculation of disposable earnings is wrong, that the creditor actually owes the debtor money through a setoff, or that the earnings or property are legally exempt.
-Knowing that distinction matters on both sides of the case, because a creditor can usually predict which replies will survive a hearing and a debtor avoids burning the one short window on an argument the court cannot accept.
+Rule 64D(h)(1) lists the grounds a reply may raise: challenging the issuance of the writ, challenging the accuracy of the answers, claiming the property or part of it is exempt, or claiming a setoff.
+A debtor who simply cannot afford the withholding has no hardship ground in that list; financial difficulty alone is not one of the recognized bases.
+Knowing the distinction matters on both sides, because a creditor can usually predict which replies survive a hearing and a debtor avoids burning one short window on an argument the rule does not recognize.

 Why Utah Writs Stall